junxit/us-congress-bills-111/bill.md

     - **(I)** Whether the annual performance plan established pursuant to section 1115 of title 31, United States Code, conforms with the requirements for such plans described in paragraphs (1) through (11) of section 1115(a) of such title.
     - **(J)** The progress each agency has made in achieving the goals identified pursuant to section 1120(a) of title 31, United States Code, as added by section 5, and established pursuant to section 1115 of such title.
 - **(b)** *Reports* The Comptroller General shall consult with the Inspectors General when evaluating program and agency performance and shall submit to Congress a report on the results of each assessment conducted under subsection (a).
 The report shall include a list of recommendations on ways to improve the performance assessment and communication process and the operations of agency performance improvement officers and the Performance Improvement Council.
-- **(c)** *Effectiveness assessment* With respect to the evaluation conducted under subsection (a) in the third year after the date of the enactment of this Act, the Comptroller General shall include in the report relating to such evaluation submitted to Congress under this section the following:
+- **(c)** *Effectiveness assessment* With respect to the assessment conducted under subsection (a) in the third year after the date of the enactment of this Act, the Comptroller General shall include in the report relating to such assessment submitted to Congress under this section the following:
-  - **(1)** an assessment of the effectiveness of this Act, and the amendments made by this Act;
+  - **(1)** An assessment of the effectiveness of this Act, and the amendments made by this Act.
-  - **(2)** the impact of this Act on sections 1115, 1116, 1117, and the first 9703 of title 31, United States Code, and section 306 of title 5, United States Code; and
+  - **(2)** The impact of this Act on sections 1115, 1116, 1117, and the first 9703 of title 31, United States Code, and section 306 of title 5, United States Code.
-  - **(3)** any recommendations for improving the effectiveness of sections 1115, 1116, 1117, and the first 9703 of title 31, United States Code, and section 306 of title 5, United States Code and reducing duplication.
+  - **(3)** Any recommendations for improving the effectiveness of sections 1115, 1116, 1117, and the first 9703 of title 31, United States Code, and section 306 of title 5, United States Code and reducing duplication.

 ## § 9.
 Additions to performance plan